COVID-19: Bloody clash averted in Abuja – The Sun Nigeria

 Fred Itua, Abuja

-There was commotion in Abuja following a face-off between officers of the police and the Air Force.
-The incident happened along the Abuja-Keffi road.
+There was commotion in Abuja, yestersay, following a faceoff between officers of the Police and the Air Force along the Abuja-Keffi road.

-Trouble started when two young officers of the Air Force drove against the traffic.
-They were stopped by the monitoring team of the Federal Capital Territory.
+Trouble started when two young officers of the Air Force, who drove against the traffic were stopped by the monitoring team of the Federal Capital Territory.

 Policemen, Federal Road Safety Commission (FRSC) officials and men of the Nigerian Security and Civil Defence Corps (NSCDC) on the team directed the two men to turn back and follow the right way.

-This angered the young officers who started hurling insults at the police officer, Azeez Idowu.
+This angered the young officers who started hurling insults on the Police Commander, Azeez Idowu.

-This infuriated the policemen and other officers on the team who tried to arrest the young men after a little shoving around.
+This infuriated the policemen and other officers on the team who tried to arrest the young men.

-The situation degenerated when some Air Force men arrived at the scene to rescue their colleagues from the grips of the policemen, but their effort was resisted.
+The situation degenerated when some airforce men arrived at the scene to rescue their colleagues from the grips of the policemen, but they resisted.

-Chairman of the FCT Ministerial Taskforce on Traffic Control, Ikharo Atta, had a hectic time bringing the situation under control.
+Chairman of the FCT Ministerial Taskteam on Traffic Control, Ikharo Attach, had a hectic time bringing the situation under control.

 A new detachment of the Air Force arrived at the scene some minutes later with the policemen insisting on taking the two young officers to the police command.